Loading...

 In Data, you can set up field types (Number, Text, Select, Date, Rating), define Relations between tables, pull record contents from one linked record into another, perform a calculation on Relation, or calculate the values.

 Next, let's set up the field type for the Priority field.
-We will configure it as a Select type with predefined options: High
+We will configure it as a Select type with predefined options: High, Medium, and Low.

 Click on Priority header in your table to access its settings